Shakira: 2001–2004: Laundry Service and English transition

+Freddy DeMann took over Shakira's management from Emilio Estefan in 2000 and negotiated for her a multi-million dollar global promotional deal with Pepsi.
+Shakira released four songs for Pepsi: "Ask for More", "Pide Más", "Knock on My Door", and "Pídeme el Sol".
+Laundry Service: Washed and Dried album (CD and DVD) was issued in 2002.
+It comprises some remixes and alternative versions of songs from the original collection.
+Sony Music released Shakira's Spanish greatest-hits compilation, Grandes Éxitos.
 At Aerosmith's MTV Icon in April 2002, Shakira performed "Dude (Looks Like a Lady)".
-Also in 2002, she joined Cher, Whitney Houston, Celine Dion, Mary J. Blige, Anastacia, and the Dixie Chicks for VH1 Divas Las Vegas.
+Also in 2002, she joined VH1 Divas Las Vegas.
 In August, she performed "Objection (Tango)" at the 2002 MTV Video Music Awards and won the International Viewer's Choice Award with "Suerte / Whenever, Wherever".
-She also won the Latin Grammy Award for the category of Best Short Form Music Video for the Spanish version of "Objection (Tango)").
+She also won the Latin Grammy Award for the category of Best Short Form Music Video for the Spanish version of "Objection (Tango)".
 In October, she won five MTV Video Music Awards Latin America for Best Female Artist, Best Pop Artist, Best Artist – North (Region), Video of the Year (for "Suerte"), and Artist of the Year.
 In November 2002, Shakira embarked on the Tour of the Mongoose and 61 shows took place by May 2003.
 The tour was her first worldwide tour, as legs were played in North America, South America, Europe, and Asia.
 A CD and DVD live album, Live & off the Record, was released in 2004; three million sets were sold worldwide.
-It commemorated the Tour of the Mongoose.

-Asked in 2002 if she would be the Madonna for the new millennium, Shakira said, "To be as big as Madonna, it takes too much [...]
-I don't think I want to be jumping on the stage when I'm 40 [...]
-By then, I might be so tired that I just want to get a farm and plant onions and tomatoes".

-Having decided on the "crossover", Shakira had to face artistic and social issues and pressures, compromise, accept and cope with an adjustment of her status.
-"The biggest rock star in Latin America, a mystically revered performer", in the U.S. she "felt under the microscope", reduced from goddess to a striving pop star.
-"In countries like Mexico, where I'm established as an artist, I have the privilege or the luxury to fail, or to make mistakes.
-Here, [..]
-I don't think I do", she told Evan Wright in 2002.
-She told him that she would give birth, eventually, to two boys.
-Spending time increasingly in the U.S., Shakira ended up replacing all the (Latin) musicians of her original rock bands and hiring others, some of whom turned out to be the permanent core of her new crews.